 Check the substrate edge holders monthly for dried ink.
-If necessary, clean them with a lint-free cloth dampened with isopropyl alcohol.
+If necessary, clean them with a lint-free cloth dampened with 95% ethanol.

-- NOTE: If you are in California, instead of isopropyl alcohol please use a VOC-certified cleaner such as a properly diluted 'Simple Green ® All-Purpose Cleaner'. - ☆ TIP: It is not normally necessary to remove the edge holders from the printer, and doing so may damage them.
+TIP: It is not normally necessary to remove the edge holders from the printer, and doing so may damage them.
 When not required, they can simply be pushed to the side, away from the substrate.